CANopenNode/CanOpenSTM32/README.md

 > FDCAN IP block is same for any STM32H7xx MCU family, hence migration to your custom board should be straight-forward.

+### VSCode support

+Examples come ready for CMake and VSCode support.
+[This tutorial](https://github.com/MaJerle/stm32-cube-cmake-vscode) explains all VSCode and CMake pre-requisities users should have installed.

 ### Features

 * Runs out of the box on STM32H735G-DK board